getdoover/doover-cli/user_stores.md

 As an Application Developer I want to be able to run a basic command to compile and upload my application version and config information so I don’t have to worry about running commands that I might not know

-As an Application Developer I want to be able to setup CI/CD to deploy my application and config swell as run the integration tests that I wrote for my application.
+As an Application Developer I want to be able to setup CI/CD to deploy my application and config swell as run the integration tests that I wrote for my application so that i don't need to worry about how to ship code.

 As an Application Developer I want to be able to open channel viewer connected to my simulation dda so I can easily test aspects of my code without having to worry about connecting everything properly